Plan campaigns with mechanics that fit

 One engine, eight mechanics around it

-Every working campaign is one of eight mechanics layered on a shared engine.
+Every working engagement is one of eight mechanics layered on a shared engine.
 Strong campaigns pick two or three and ship.
 Weak campaigns try to use all eight and feel like a feature dump.

 The ecosystem